 | #0608 "February Fence" 18 X 24 (inches).
 Started Saturday afternoon, February 1st, 2003. |

 I finished my Watershed Farm chores by 2 pm.
 The family Chesapeake and I felt inspired to paint.
-We ended up on the south side of the neighbour's property, looking toward the southwest and the fallen-down fence bordering the Coulter's fields.
+We ended up on the south side of the neighbour's property, looking toward the southwest and the fallen-down fence bordering the Coulter's Holstein farm fields.
 The only thing that really keeps the cows in is the precipitous drop on the north side of the fence line.

 I dug into the snow so that I wouldn't fall flat on my ass.
-My pacing back and forth turned the slope into ice, and more than once I had to catch myself.
-It was a mild 4 Celsius and very pleasant with almost no wind.
+My pacing back and forth as I painted turned the slope into ice, and more than once I had to catch myself.
+It was a mild 4 degrees Celsius and very pleasant with almost no wind.
 The colours and multitude of tracks in the snow, as well as the lines of the fence, were what caught my eye.
-There was even a minnie snow roller that had tumbled down off the fence line.
+There was even a snow roller that had tumbled down off the fence line.
 I included that as the round disk on the left side of the painting.
 The roller got hung up halfway down the slope.

 Other paintings along this part of the fence line: #0610, #0618, #0629 #0879.
-Also see the larger offspring of this plein air sketch at #1084 "The Son of the Fence"
+Also see the larger offspring of this plein air sketch as #1084 "The Son of the Fence".

 For this and much more art, click on Pixels or go straight to the Collections.
 Here is the new Wet Paint Collection.
 Thank you for reading, and stay well!